infinum/eightshift-forms/src/Hooks/FiltersBlock.md

 ```

 ## Add additional style options to field block
 This filter will add new options to the style select dropdown in the field block.
 Field style option selector will not show unless a filter is provided.
-This option is showed in Block Editor.
+This option is shown in Block Editor.

 **Filter name:**
 `es_forms_block_field_style_options`